A Kaizo Trap is a type of video game Hope Spot

 - In the first Mega Man 1 game, you have to collect items that the bosses drop, and projectiles don't disappear after defeat.
 That means that you can die right after defeating a boss and have to try again if you don't avoid that one last projectile.
 Which was problematic considering you couldn't move.

-- Mega Man & Bass does it too.
-While you are safe from projectiles after defeating a boss, a cage boss has a trap in store for you.
+- Mega Man & Bass: while you are safe from projectiles after defeating a boss, one boss who fights you in a cage has a trap in store for you.
 After you defeat it, the platform you had to be on to damage him will fall into the acid.
 If you fall in, you instantly die, despite it only doing some damage in the middle of the actual battle.

 - Speaking of Kaizo Traps, this YouTube user decided to take advantage of a Mega Man 3 mechanic, where if you're not in the middle of a room when you defeat a boss, you fall right into a pit.
 You can find it here.

 - In Mega Man 10, one of the fortress bosses combines the Yellow Devil with that boss from Mega Man 2 who comes out from the floor and walls.
 Part of what made the 2 boss easy was, while he came from the floor, the floor remained there.
 THIS boss creates Bottomless Pits when it flies out.
 And after you kill it, all the purple blocks in the room disappear.
 If you're not standing on a pink block and you don't have Beat, you'll die after you kill it.
 Made more annoying if you've beaten the game on Easy and are trying it on Normal.
 On Easy, the blocks leave behind platforms you can walk on, like in 2.
 Considering it can be That One Boss if you don't know the pattern, and on Easy just spamming weapons wins most of the time, chances are it'll crush you even more.